cyclic-software/docs/docs/serverless/on-demand.md

 ---

 # On-Demand
 Serverless means applications are only `on` for the time it takes to process individual requests.
-They are suspended immediately after the response is produced.
+They are suspended immediately after the response is sent.
 ## Limitations and Solutions
 This can limit some traditional server use cases:
 ### Sockets